Multiple Packages in Workspace

 └── src

-└── rich_example
+└── python_rich

 └── __init__.py

-Within a pixi manifest, you can manage a workspace and/or describe a package.
+Within a Pixi manifest, you can manage a workspace and/or describe a package.

-In the case of rich_example
+In the case of python_rich

 .